ChandlerG09/GVSU-CIS350-Montra/docs/software_requirements_specifications_final.md

 # Functional Requirements

 1. Navigation:
-	1. The app shall respond to user touch in order to navigate the application.
+	1. The app shall respond to user touch in order to navigate the application. |TC01|
 	2. The app shall display and contain a setting icon and a corresponding menu.
 2. Meditation Session Remaining Time:
-	1. The app shall display the time remaining for the current meditation session.
+	1. The app shall display the time remaining for the current meditation session. |TC03|
 	2. The app shall say a phrase to let the user know the session is over.
 3. User Customization:
 	1. The app shall allow the user to customize the length of their meditation session.
-	2. The app shall allow the user the customize the displayed backround image.
+	2. The app shall allow the user the customize the displayed backround image. |TC02|
 	3. The app shall display the user inputted text.
 	4. The app shall 'read' over the specified text in the specified timing.
 	5. The app shall play a sound in the specified timing.
-	6. The user shall be able to change the specified timing.
+	6. The user shall be able to change the specified timing. |TC01|
-	7. The user shall be able to change the UI elements color.
+	7. The user shall be able to change the UI elements color. |TC01|
 4. Settings Specific Functionality:
-	1. The settings shall be expandable if requirements change or functionality is added.
+	1. The settings shall be expandable if requirements change or functionality is added. |TC01|
 	2. The app shall include an option for different app layouts(Ex.
-Dark or Light mode).
+Dark or Light mode). |TC01|
 5. Base Mantra Funcionality:
-	1. The app shall prompt the user to input their montra.
+	1. The app shall prompt the user to input their mantra. |TC01, TC04|
 	2. The app shall display a start button to begin the session.
 	3. The program shall include a personal achievement board for users to see where they are at and their progress with meditation.
 	4. The program shall track the users time spent on the app, types of meditation used, and create meditation suggestions for the user.